HiFromAjay/hifromajay.github.io/index.md

  <a href="papers/mobilesoft15.pdf" target="_blank">Modeling and test case generation of inter-component communication in android</a>; <a href="papers/mobilesoft15ext.pdf" target="_blank">extended Version</a>
  <br>Ajay Kumar Jha, Sunghee Lee, Woo Jin Lee
  <br>In Proc. of the 2nd ACM International Conference on Mobile Software Engineering and Systems (MobileSoft), pp. 113-116.
-IEEE Press, 2015.
+2015.